-As of June 4, 2026, the practical question for many small teams is no longer whether ChatGPT can connect to work tools.
-It is whether the team should turn those connections on broadly, and under what rules.
+As of July 14, 2026, the practical question for many small teams is no longer whether ChatGPT can connect to work tools.
+It is whether the team should let those tools search work data, sync knowledge in advance or take actions outside the chat.

 Start with the job, not the integration.
 A connected app is worth testing when it removes a repeated handoff: